 Proteus, Inc. offers employment and training services for anybody meeting program requirements.
 Additional emergency services include food vouchers for seasonal farm workers.
 Incentive Program can receive up to $500 for successfully completing High School Diploma, ESL, or GED.
 1816 Cecil Avenue, Delano CA 93215, dial (661) 721-5800

-Toy giveaways and holiday meals are provided by charities in Kern County.
+Free Christmas toy giveaways and holiday meals are provided by charities in Kern County.
 The programs are called Adopt a Family or Christmas Meals on Wheels for seniors and the disabled.
 The goal is to offer gifts and assistance to low income families at the holidays.
-More on Kern and Bakersfield Christmas programs.
+More on Kern and Bakersfield free Christmas programs.

 N.E.E.D.S.
 Center can help those with an economic crisis.
 The agency can offer clothing, food, gasoline, permanent shelter, prescriptions, and referrals to other non-profit agencies.
 While limited, utility and rental assistance may be offered for low income families when funds are available.

 Alliance Against Family Violence & Sexual Assault – This non-profit serves victims of domestic violence.
 They offer an emergency shelter, in-house crisis intervention, and some basic legal aid from free lawyers in Bakersfield.
 For more medium term services, they run a transitional housing project, which will provide case management, housing, and services such as job training, financial empowerment resources and employment opportunities.
 Address is 1921 19th St., Bakersfield California, 93301, call (661) 327-1091.

 Bakersfield Department of Human Services – Very low income and the indigent of Kern County can look into financial assistance programs.
 Aid may be offered while pending receipt of long-term disability benefits, Social Security, unemployment, or while people are waiting for emergency rental payments via voucher systems.